kharandziuk/hypothetical-rank-service/README.md

 - Worker intentionally doens't handle the possible errors.
 The idea was to build a service which follow twelve-factor application approach
 - In a case of exception it should be printed to [stdout](https://12factor.net/logs), the worker will fail and superviser(in this particular case it's docker-compose with `restart` clause) will restart it. you can observe this behaviour when the worker starts before the actuall exchange created.
 - I use django-filter to create filters

+## Deployment
+Let's deploy it to AWS EKS and use RDS for the database.
+I have nice experience with CloudAMQP, let's use it.

 ## Notes about "Merging events"
 In real life I will ask questions beforehand instead of making assumptions or guessing.
 But for a study project I belive it's ok to make assumptions.
 So, my assumptions are bellow